 You’ll be able to break it down and see who’s reading your stuff and be able to adjust your style appropriately.

 Some of it comes down to common sense.
-Here are 2 insanely obvious examples:
+Here are 2 obvious examples:

-If your niche is, “helping nursing moms with breastfeeding”, I would imagine your target audience will be first time mothers, predominantly female, and those who are struggling with getting their little ones to eat.
+If your niche is, “helping nursing moms with breastfeeding”, one would imagine that your target audience will be first time mothers, predominantly female, and those who are struggling with getting their little ones to eat.

 Some niches will have specific age targets.
 Some will be a draw for baby boomers while others will draw in the millennials.

-Here is a screen shot of one of the insights on one of my Facebook pages.
+Here is a screenshot of the insights on one of my Facebook pages.
 It’s a newer page and I’ve done very little promoting to build its audience but it does have a few hundred followers.
 Here is how it breaks down so far:

-As you can see: for this particular page, my articles are reaching mostly females from the ages of 25-45.
+As you can see: for this particular page, my posts are reaching mostly females from the ages of 25-45.

 This will naturally shift over the course of time so check in on it on a regular basis.